 - From our hotel and a few other places you could book a single or double kayak to take a trip out onto the sea.
 This only cost 200 Baht for one hour or 300 Baht for two hours and you got a waterproof bag and life vests included.
 The kayaking was a great way of exploring and to get to another beach just past the rocks on the left hand side.

 - Watching the sunset every evening was such a magical experience!
 Everyone comes and sits on the beach and watches it set over the water.

 - Railay Beach is known for its cliffs, and rock climbing on Railay is one of the activities to do.
 There are loads of companies, which offer courses for beginners and excursions for those who are more experienced.

-- One of the main reasons we came to Railay Beach was so that we could do some snorkelling which we hadn’t had the chance to do on our trip yet.
+- One of the main reasons we came to Railay Beach was so that we could snorkel.
 We booked a trip though our hotel, they had many different tours to choose from.
 The tours are of the Mu Koh Hong or Hong Island Group, which belongs to the National Marine Park and are a group of small limestone islands.

 - We found at Railay the restaurants and cafes were closer to English prices than Thai prices which for us came as quite a shock!
 Especially because it was at the end of our month long trip in Asia and we’d run out of money!
 So prepare to pay a lot more than you may have been paying elsewhere in Thailand.

 - The East side has more hotels and is a lot cheaper but the beach is nowhere near as nice as the west side and isn’t sandy and covered in mangroves.
-The West side only has a few hotels so there was much less people around which gives an amazing view of the beach but are more expensive but we think it’s by far worth staying on the West side if you have the money.
+The west side only has a few hotels so there were less people around which gives an amazing view of the beach but are more expensive but we think it’s by far worth staying on the west side if you have the money.